Emma Walton

 We were unable to obtain photographs of Emma Walton’s own gap year project.
 These are from other people working with Community Service Volunteers (CSV).

-Note: Community Service Volunteers (CSV) has recently changed its name to ‘Volunteering Matters’.
+Note: Community Service Volunteers (CSV) has since changed its name to ‘Volunteering Matters’.